pasc0al/simple_payments/README.md

 _payEasy() async {
   try {
-    var response = await SimplePayments.payWithStripe(map: {"amount": 10.0, "desc": "Some description optional", "url": "The API for Stripe charges", "stripePub": "The Pub key of Stripe"});
+    var response = await SimplePayments.payWithStripe(map: {"body": {"amount": 10.0, "desc": "Some description optional", "more": "data to pass"}, "url": "The API for Stripe charges", "stripePub": "The Pub key of Stripe"});
   } on TimeoutException {
     print("Timeout");
   } on DeferredLoadException {